DETAILED ACTION

 Step 2A (Prong 1): Does the claim recite an abstract idea, law of nature, or natural phenomenon?

-For example, a user could use a generic computer and processing equipment to select a plurality of sample points, extract features from the sample points, generate a probability of existence of artifact signals, identify QRS complexes, extract features related to the QRS complexes, generate a signal quality index (SQI) by clustering the QRS complexes into first and second clusters and comparing the extracted features corresponding to each QRS complex within the second cluster, determine artifact signals based on the SQI and probability, and determine a QRS complex as valid based on area comparison.
-See MPEP 2106.04(a)(2)(III)B), explaining that claims encompassing a human performing the steps with a physical aid is still an abstract idea.
+For example, a user could use a generic computer and processing equipment to activate an artificial neural network module, select a plurality of sample points, extract features from the sample points, generate a probability of existence of artifact signals based on the neural network, identify QRS complexes, extract features related to the QRS complexes, generate a signal quality index (SQI) by clustering the QRS complexes into first and second clusters and comparing the extracted features corresponding to each QRS complex within the second cluster, determine artifact signals based on the SQI and probability, and determine a QRS complex as valid based on area comparison.
+See MPEP 2106.04(a)(2)(III)(B) and (C), explaining that claims encompassing a human performing the steps with a physical aid or using a computer is still an abstract idea.

 Step 2A (Prong 2): Does the claim recite additional elements that integrate the judicial exception into a practical application?

 As claimed and understood, the crux of the invention is the data processing performed to determine the signal quality index.
-The step of selecting a plurality of sample points is considered to be a mere data gathering step, and the steps of extracting features from the sample points, generating a probability of existence of artifact signals, identifying QRS complexes, extracting features related to the QRS complexes, generating a signal quality index (SQI), determining artifact signals based on the SQI and probability, and determining a QRS complex as valid based on area comparison are considered to be a data analysis step.
+The step of selecting a plurality of sample points is considered to be a mere data gathering step, and the steps of activating the neural network module, extracting features from the sample points, generating a probability of existence of artifact signals, identifying QRS complexes, extracting features related to the QRS complexes, generating a signal quality index (SQI), determining artifact signals based on the SQI and probability, and determining a QRS complex as valid based on area comparison are considered to be a data analysis step.

 The additional elements of at least one electrocardiogram lead, one or more processors, and a display (claim 21) are recited at a high level of generality (i.e., as generic computing elements performing the steps of gathering and analyzing data) such that they amount to no more than mere instructions to apply the exception using a generic computer component.
 The electrocardiogram lead and display provides generic structure for the insignificant, extra-solution activity of data gathering and output.